-Northwest College Skills Certificates provide a concentrated amount of college-level coursework in a highly specialized area of
+Northwest College Skills Certificates provide a concentrated amount of college-level coursework in a highly specialized area of study within a designated period of time.

-These certificates vary from 6-59 credits depending upon the selected area of study.
+Certificates vary from 6-59 credits depending upon the selected area of study.
 Skills certificates vary according to the needs of students, the community, and the economy.
-Students should check individual departments for specific Skills Certificates and requirements in a given area.
+Students should check individual departments for specific certificate requirements in a given area.
 College-level courses taken for a certificate may also be applied to a Northwest College AA, AS, or AAS degree.